 “”We heard lots of people say to just put aside so much each month for pet care,”” says James Carlson. “”Unfortunately, none of them really ever get around to doing this, and we didn’t want to be in that position, either.
 Paying the premiums every month allows us not to worry if any of our pets get sick or hurt.
 And we certainly didn’t want to make a tough decision when the time came.””

-That’s precisely the value and reason why many pet owners should give some thought to purchasing protection, says Darryl Rawlings, president of the North American Pet Health Insurance Association (NAPHIA).
+That’s precisely the value and reason why many pet owners should give some thought to purchasing protection, said Darryl Rawlings, then president of the North American Pet Health Insurance Association (NAPHIA).

-“”Today, the likelihood of people having the funds available to care for their pets has been dramatically reduced.
-Today, more than ever, the likelihood of financial euthanasia has become a serious problem and an alarming decision that pet owners need not face.
-That’s a big leap from compassionate euthanasia,”” Rawlings cautions.
+“The likelihood of people having the funds available to care for their pets has been dramatically reduced.
+More than ever, the likelihood of financial euthanasia has become a serious problem and an alarming decision that pet owners need not face.
+That’s a big leap from compassionate euthanasia,” Rawlings cautioned.

 Veterinarians see families face such economic issues.
 It’s painful and stressful for pet owners.

-“”I have been a veterinarian for 21 years,”” says Dr. Robin Downing, who operates the Windsor Veterinary Clinic in Windsor, CO. “”Every veterinarian at some point encounters ‘economic euthanasia.’
-I believe that pet insurance is the single biggest protective device against ‘economic euthanasia,'”” Dr. Downing notes.
+“”I have been a veterinarian for 21 years,”” sais Dr. Robin Downing, who operates the Windsor Veterinary Clinic in Windsor, CO. “”Every veterinarian at some point encounters ‘economic euthanasia.’
+I believe that pet insurance is the single biggest protective device against ‘economic euthanasia,'”” Dr. Downing noted.

 Deninne Stevens saw firsthand how pet owners can be torn between care and finding the finances to pay for pet care.
 She took her dog into the emergency room at 2 a.m. but knew that pet insurance would cover the majority of the necessary care.

-“”Just as with human healthcare, pet care has advanced dramatically over the past few years,”” Rawlings adds. “”An ultrasound and scan weren’t even considered for pets in the past.
-What’s around the bend?
-We certainly don’t know but such advanced care ultimately ensures that pets can be treated and lead healthier lives.
-Pet insurance is one way to prepare for the future and the unknown costs of such care.””
+“Just as with human healthcare, pet care has advanced dramatically over the past few years,” Rawlings add.ed “An ultrasound and scan weren’t even considered for pets in the past.
+Advanced care ultimately ensures that pets can be treated and lead healthier lives.
+Pet insurance is one way to prepare for the future and the unknown costs of such care.”

-Scale it down to a serious bump or a sliced pad on a dog’s paw, Rawlings notes.
+Scale it down to a serious bump or a sliced pad on a dog’s paw, Rawlings noted.
 Many pet owners often delay care for financial reasons. “”Some people avoid going to the vet because of the cost.
 If you wait too long, it becomes even more expensive.
-Early detection, diagnosis and treatment are much less costly.””
+Early detection, diagnosis and treatment are much less costly.”

 Pet owners can share stories of how insurance made the difference in providing the right care for their companions.

-Megan Barton of Corvallis, OR, recently nearly lost Gup, her prized dog, because of an intestinal blockage. “”I wouldn’t have been able to afford the $2,500 surgery and additional costs”” without pet insurance.
+Megan Barton of Corvallis, OR, nearly lost Gup, her prized dog, because of an intestinal blockage, “I wouldn’t have been able to afford the $2,500 surgery and additional costswithout pet insurance.”

-Francesca Schrick’s dog, Lexi, has needed several surgeries on her leg.
-Insurance helped the San Jose, CA, resident care for Lexi. “”You can be the most careful pet owner but accidents happen, and you never know when they will.””
+Francesca Schrick’s dog, Lexi, needed several surgeries on her leg.
+Insurance helped the San Jose, CA, resident care for Lexi.
+“You can be the most careful pet owner but accidents happen, and you never know when they will.”

 Kate Cross got such a scare when Clutch, the family’s dog, chewed up an antifreeze bottle.
 Clutch was then only five months old and fortunately was fine.
 She realized that pet insurance would be a good way to prepare for future unforeseen events.